 How to sleep better – The experiment

 Right now I can get the prescribed eight hours of sleep a night, if not more, and still wake up feeling tired and disgruntled.
 Looking at my Fitbit Alta HR‘s sleep tracking and it’s clear my quality of sleep is poor.
-All the caffeine in my system could well be the cause.
+All the caffeine in my system could well be the cause, although it’s worth pointing out the benefits of your bed choice: get the best mattress you can to improve your nighttime comfort.

 So for the next 10 days, I’m going cold turkey on all beverages that aren’t plain water.
 That’s no coffee, tea, diet soda, alcohol or pre-workout gym stimulants.
 Note: I will not be abandoning my protein shakes (mixed with water) because while I’ll give up all semblance of flavour in my life, I’m not sacrificing my lifting gains for any experiment.